Chow group of 0-cycles with modulus and higher dimensional class field theory

 \item[(2)] Assume $C=C_\lambda$ is regular and irreducible.
 Let $T_X$ be the tangent sheaf of $X$.
 There is a dense open subset $V_\chi\subset \mathbb P(T_X |_{C_\lambda})$ (depending on $\chi$) such that for any integral $F\in \ZXC$ and for any $x$ with $F\Cap C$ at $x$ the implication

-holds. \item[(3)] Assume $C$ is a simple normal crossing divisor in a neighborhood of $x$.
+holds. \item[(3)] Assume $C$ is a simple normal crossing divisor in a neighborhood of a closed point $x\in C$.
 Let $g:X'=Bl_x(X) \to X$ be the blowup at $x$ and $E\subset X'$ be the exceptional divisor and $K_E$ be the henselization of $K$ at its generic point.
 For a Cartier divisor $D$ supported on $C$ we put

 where $I_x$ be the set of irreducible components of $C$ containing $x$ and $m_\lambda(D)$ is the multiplicity of $D$ at $\lambda$.
 Then, for

 we have $\chi|_{K_E}\in \FH {K_E}{m_E}$. \end{itemize} \end{prop} \begin{proof} (1) and (2) follow from \cite[(7.2.1)]{Ma}.
 (3) is proved by the same argument as \cite[Th.(8.1)]{Ka} using \cite[Cor.4.2.2]{Ma} instead of \cite[Th.(7.1)]{Ka}. \end{proof}